Airbnb Quickbooks Templates

 Monthly Owner Statement by Account

-If you prefer the owner statement more closely resemble a profit and loss statement, this statement can also be sent to owners every month.
-It’s similar to the previous statement, except it’s grouped by account (rather than by class).
-This includes the flow of money coming in from Airbnb, as well as the outflow of money allocated to the property manager for commissions and cleaning fees.
-If you have any billable expenses, they will also show up in the owner statement as well.
+If you prefer an owner statement that more closely resembles a profit and loss report, this option can also be sent to owners each month.
+It is similar to the previous statement, but grouped by account rather than by class.
+It shows the flow of money coming in from Airbnb, as well as the outflow of funds allocated to the property manager for commissions and cleaning fees.
+Any billable expenses you’ve incurred will also appear on this statement.

 Quick Setup Steps